-Expressing foreign currency transactions in the entity's functional currency cash or amounts to be received or paid in cash ('monetary items') are reported at the end of the reporting period using the exchange rate on that date.
+A foreign currency transaction is expressed in an entity's functional currency using the exchange rate at the transaction date.
+Foreign currency balances representing cash or amounts to be received or paid in cash ('monetary items') are retranslated at the end of the reporting period using the exchange rate on that date.
 Exchange differences on such monetary items are recognised as income or expense for the period.
 Non-monetary balances that are not re-measured at fair value and are denominated in a foreign currency are expressed in the functional currency using the exchange rate at the transaction date.
 Where a non-monetary item is re-measured at fair value in the financial statements, the exchange rate at the date when fair value was determined is used.